code4SRS/calculatorJS/README.md

-# calculatorJS
+# CalculatorJS

-This is a project that creates a simple calculator in JS to help us learn how to use github.
+This is a project that creates a simple calculator using JS, HTML and CSS.
+Its purpose is to help us learn how to use github.